 VITAMIN C OR ASCORBIC ACID

-Vitamin C, also known as ascorbic acid, contributes to the prevention of oxidative damage by capturing free radicals.
-This molecule works together with vitamin E, however, since the horse is capable of endogenous synthesis (that is, being able to produce this molecule), there are no defined requirements for the inclusion of this vitamin in the diet (NRC, 2007).
+Vitamin C, also known as ascorbic acid, helps prevent oxidative damage by capturing free radicals.
+This molecule works in conjunction with vitamin E. However, since horses have the capacity for endogenous synthesis (i.e., they are capable of producing this molecule), there are no defined requirements for including this vitamin in the diet (NRC, 2007).

-Additionally, there is no consensus regarding the hypothesis that oral supplementation translates into an increase in serum levels of this vitamin (some authors consider that its absorption after oral administration is poor, others question that it causes a decrease in its endogenous synthesis).
+Additionally, there is no consensus regarding the hypothesis that oral supplementation results in an increase in serum levels of this vitamin (some authors consider that its absorption after oral administration is poor, others question whether it causes a decrease in its endogenous synthesis).

 Supplementation may make sense in senior or immunocompromised horses.